Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Results and analysis

 We also note that the embedding in task B is easier to compute than that of Task A. We observe two possible reasons for this: (1) Task A has constant intervals while task B has none (and constant regions may be harder to compute in noisy conditions), and (2) the extreme values in task A seem harder to estimate, since these occur for very short intervals of time that are less likely to be sampled.

 Overall, STE is the best-performing algorithm independent of noise or task.
 We note that tSTE with $\alpha = 10$ \textit{approaches} STE in many of the presented scenarios.
-In fact, tSTE becomes STE with $\sigma \to 1$ as $\alpha \to \infty$, so these results are expected.
+In fact, tSTE becomes STE with $\sigma \to 1$ as $\alpha \to \infty$, so these results are expected (we do not include the proof due to space restrictions).